 - What is the difference between a resident and commuter camper?

 Resident campers stay overnight at the camp dorm and receive all meals during camp.
 Commuter campers do not stay in the camp dorm.
 Commuters participate in all camp activities and meals except breakfast each day.
 Housing, breakfast and transportation to and from camp each day are the responsibility of each commuter camper.

 - What should a camper bring to camp with them?

 Resident Campers — towels, bedding (twin-size sheets, blanket, pillow or sleeping bag), alarm clock, toiletries, and pajamas.

-Everyone — T-shirts, shorts, volleyball shoes, socks, knee pads, casual shoes, spending money for camp store.
+Everyone — T-shirts, shorts, volleyball shoes, socks, knee pads, casual shoes, umbrella, spending money for camp store.

 - Who can stay in the dorm?

 UAA Policy allows participation in overnight/resident camps only for campers entering 9th grade or higher for the 2014-2015 academic year.

 - What dorms will campers be staying in?